 Then I realized I could georeferentiate the pictures and put them on Panoramio, so they ended up in Google Earth and Google Maps as well.

-Then I felt the need to have my own website, this one, even though it started out as FotoDiSpalle.com.
+Then I felt the need to have my own website.
+It started with this one but now I also have giorgiogaleotti.photography.

-Finally, since most of my photos portray landscapes, cityscapes and other subjects that could have some encyclopedic use, I joined Wikimedia Commons, making all licenses Creative Commons (see below)
+Finally, since most of my photos portray landscapes, cityscapes and other subjects that could have some encyclopedic use, I joined Wikimedia Commons.

 Panoramio was closed, PiCasa was transfered to Google Photo and Google Maps does not allow to position photos outside of known spots (has this changed?).